-The proposed Spanish DST, if approved, will apply to services where the participation of a user in a digital activity constitutes input for the business and that enable that business to obtain revenues therefrom.
+The proposed Spanish DST, if approved, will apply to services where the participation of a user in a digital activity constitutes input for the business and that enables that business to obtain revenues therefrom.

 In particular, the tax is imposed on the provision of the following digital services:

-- (i) The placing on a digital interface, of advertising targeted at users of that interface (online advertising services) - (ii) Services consisting in the making available of multi-sided digital interfaces to users which allow users to find other uses and to interact with them, and which may also facilitate the provision of underlying supplies of goods or services directly between users (online intermediation services) - (iii) The transmission of data collected about users which has been generated from such users' activities on digital interfaces (data transfer services)
+- (i) The placing on a digital interface, 2 of advertising targeted at users of that interface (online advertising services). - The Bill now expressly defines the notion of "targeted advertising" as any form of digital commercial communication, the purpose of which is to promote a product, service or brand, which is directed to users of a digital interface based on the data collected from them. - The Bill also includes a presumption that all advertising will be considered as "targeted advertising," unless proved otherwise. - (ii) Services consisting in the making available of multisided digital interfaces to users which allow users to find other uses and to interact with them, and which may also facilitate the provision of underlying supplies of goods or services directly between users (online intermediation services). - (iii) The transmission of data collected about users which has been generated from such users' activities on digital interfaces (data transfer services).

-Non-subject to taxation cases, in general, match the ones included in the Commission's proposal and include:
+Activities that are not subject to taxation in general match the ones outlined in the European Commission's proposal and include:

-- Online sales of goods or services through the website of their supplier, in which the supplier does not act as an intermediary (e-commerce related to retail activities), are excluded.
-In such cases, the value creation for the retailer lies with the goods or services provided and the digital interface is simply used as a means of communication. - The Draft expressly excludes from its scope the sale of goods or services between end users within an online intermediation service (i.e., the underlying transaction, for example, a rental service price). - Online intermediation services are also excluded when the main objective is to provide digital content to users or provide them with communication or payment services. - The most relevant discrepancy in relation to the Commission's proposal is that the Draft has not expressly excluded intra-group transactions from the DST scope.
-Consequently, the digital services described above rendered to entities within the same group will be subject to the Spanish DST.
-Therefore, it will be important to monitor the Draft approval procedure and future application, in order to avoid the adverse effects derived from over taxation (cascade effect).
+Online sales of goods or services through the website of their supplier, in which the supplier does not act as an intermediary (e-commerce related to retail activities), are excluded.
+In such cases, the value creation for the retailer lies with the goods or services provided and the digital interface is simply used as a means of communication.

+- ▶ The Bill expressly excludes from its scope the sale of goods or services between end users within an online intermediation service (i.e., the underlying transaction, for example, a rental service price). - Online intermediation services are also excluded when the main objective is to provide digital content to users or provide them with communication or payment services. - Transactions involving only entities with 100% direct or indirect ownership or common ownership.
+The Draft did not expressly exclude intra-group transactions from the DST scope.
+During the public consultation, it was pointed out that this discrepancy in relation to the European Commission's proposal could result in adverse effects derived from over taxation (cascade effect).
+Given that the scope of the exclusion does not match the Commission's proposal, changes during the approval procedure of the Bill cannot be discarded; EY will carefully monitor these. - Regulated financial services rendered by regulated financial entities.

+Regulated financial services are defined as financial services for which a regulated financial entity is authorized.

+Regulated financial entity is defined as a financial services supplier that is subject to authorization, or registry, and supervision due to any domestic law or EU-harmonized measure to regulate financial services, including those financial services suppliers subject to supervision according to any non-EU rule that, according to a legal act by the EU is considered as equivalent to EU measures.

+This broader exclusion replaces the previous ones contained in the Draft for certain online intermediation services carried on by crowdfunding platforms, or by trading venues, systematic internaliser or a regulated participatory financing service provider.

+► Income derived from the transfer of data by regulated financial entities.

+This exclusion replaces the previous one contained in the Draft for data transfer services by a trading venue, a systematic internaliser or a regulated participatory financing service provider.